 - Spike from Buffy the Vampire Slayer often needs to become good in order to get to a sexual relationship with Buffy.
 In the actual show, not so much.
 In fact, she only slept with him after he discovered he could kill her and they beat the hell out of each other.

-- Inverted and subverted in the Star Wars Expanded Universe, in which Mara executes a Heel–Face Turn and then marries Luke...ten years later.
+- Double Subverted in the Star Wars Expanded Universe, in which Mara executes a Heel–Face Turn and then marries Luke... after ten years of occasional Belligerent Sexual Tension.
 Many fans like to think there was at least some Sex–Face Turn in the Thrawn trilogy.

-- In Richard Laymon's Night Show, Linda invokes this by having sex with Joel, the only one of the three boys who genuinely regrets playing that horrifying, traumatic prank on her years ago.
-She still kills him afterward, but at least she forgave him enough to grant his last wish.
+- In Richard Laymon's Night Show, Linda invokes this by having sex with Joel, the only one of her three targets who genuinely regrets playing that horrifying, traumatic prank on her years ago.
+She still kills him afterward, but at least she was kinder to him than to the other two...

 - Heroes has this during Sylar's Heel Face Turn phase with Elle.
 Ironically Elle was the person to turn him evil in the first place.